emedware/vue-golden-layout/README.md

 close()
 ```

-# golden-router
+# gl-router

-The router is a `layout-golden` that aims to sublimate the `<router-view />`
+The router is a `glContainer` that aims to sublimate the `<router-view />`
-It takes perhaps more options than the later (even if it is not sure) and let people manage their routes in tabs, then having two
-opened in a split screen or even popped-out in another browser window on another physical display.
+It let people manage their routes in tabs, open them in a split screen or even popped-out in another browser window on another physical display.

-The main usage is `<golden-router />`.
+The main usage is `<gl-router />`.
 Any options of `router-view` still have to be implemented.

 ## Slots

 A default content can be provided - with or without scope : if a scope is queried, it will be the route object.
 If this content is provided, it should contain a `<main />` thag that will be filled with the loaded component.

+## Properties
-### Titles
+### titler

-One propriety the `golden-router` has more than `router-view` is due to the fact that tabs must have a title.
-The property `titler`
-allows you to specify a function that takes a route object in parameter and gives the string that will be used as title.
+Allows you to specify a function that takes a route object in parameter and gives the string that will be used as tab title.
 If none is specified, the default is to take `$route.meta.title` - this means that routes have to be defined with a title in their meta-data.

+### empty-route

+Specify the URL to use when the user closes all the tabs (`"/"` by default)

 # To test